-If you felt frustrated you couldn’t force a ‘win,’ imagine how it must feel for Devon, Julianne, Brent and Anja.
+If you felt frustrated you couldn’t force a ‘win,’ imagine how it must feel for Sebastian, Julianne, Brent and Anja.
 How do you “win” with health fears, job stress, kids, home repairs and the nightly need to make dinner?

 Try retaking Do You Care Challenge with a goal other than winning: compassion.
 You may not experience the thrill of victory, but you’ll better understand their tough decisions.

 Click the Menu button and you’ll see all four character profiles.
 You can choose someone new or revisit a familiar friend.

 Click the musical note icon in the bottom right corner.
 When the audio is off, a line is drawn through the musical note.
 Click it again, and the audio toggles back on.

 United Way and AARP have developed Do You Care Challenge to start a dialogue about caregiving.
 As you will experience, caregiving is challenging.
 Sebastian, Anja, Julianne, and Brent have busy lives with additional duties caring for Grandma, Vladlena, Aunt Mary, and Gerald.
 You yourself may be caring for a loved one.
 It might be stopping by once a week or it may be a daily routine at home.
 You may have cared for someone years ago, or you may be wondering if someone will need care in the coming years.